Rules of Conduct

 - Engage in game playing (cards, chess, etc.)

 Please Note: Reserve materials will not be checked out to students ½ hour before Library closing time.
 Plan ahead!

 Beginning fall 2013, an enrolled student will simply need to show a current SBVC student ID card to use the library resources, including using the computer lab and checking out materials.
 If the student does not have an SBVC ID, they can show a photo ID and provide their student ID number to library staff.

 circulate for three weeks (21 days).
 In-person renewals are available if no one else has requested the material(s).
 Return general collection books to the Circulation Desk or to an outside book drop.
 You may check out five (5) general collection books on any one topic, and 15 books total at one time.

 RESERVE MATERIALS circulate for intervals from one hour to 21 days.
-Return all Reserve materials to any Circulation Desk staff member present.
+Return all Reserve materials to the first Circulation Desk staff member.
 You may check out two (2) Reserve items at one time.